PradeepPs04/StudyNotion/README.md

-#Note
+# Note
-Currently in development stage
+Currently in the development stage